4 Quick Tips to Make Your E-Learning Stick

-1. Make It Meaningful
+1. Make It Useful

 2. Get to the Point

 Sometimes the key to making your e-learning more memorable is knowing which information to emphasize first.
-There are many ways to approach organizing your content for learning, but one way is to put the most critical information front and center, followed by progressively less critical information.
+There are many ways to approach organizing your content for learning, but one go-to is to put the most critical information front and center, followed by progressively less critical information.

 3. Use Analogies